Archduke Rainer of Austria (1895–1930): Life

-Archduke Rainer was born in Agram (the historic Austrian-German name for what is now the city of Zagreb in Croatia), the fourth child and eldest son of Archduke Leopold Salvator of Austria, Prince of Tuscany and Infanta Blanca of Spain (daughter of Carlos, Duke of Madrid).
+Archduke Rainer was born in Agram (the historic Austrian-German name for what is now the city of Zagreb in Croatia), the fourth child and eldest son of Archduke Leopold Salvator of Austria, Prince of Tuscany and Princess Blanca of Bourbon (daughter of Carlos, Duke of Madrid).
 He received the names Rainer Karl Leopold Blanka Anton Margarete Beatrix Peter Joseph Raphael Michael Ignaz Stephan.

 During World War I Rainer served as a lieutenant of artillery in the Austro-Hungarian Army.
 After the fall of the Habsburg monarchy and the establishment of the First Austrian Republic, he renounced his rights to the Austrian throne in order that he could remain in Austria.
 Henceforward he used the name Rainer Habsburg.
 He lived in an apartment in the Palais Toskana, but also retained properties in Zagreb, and in Galicia, and at Schloss Hernstein.

 In Vienna, Rainer operated a garage.
 He also organized a system for film reels to be transported by motorcycle from one theater to another enabling more than one theater to share the same film.

 In May 1921 it was reported that there had been protests against Rainer at Schloss Hernstein.
 In August 1921 he was arrested in Ljubljana (then in Yugoslavia, now in Slovenia) on a charge of forging a passport.